-17 These categories are as follows: Category A: perceptions of life; Category B: environment; Category C: work; Category D: family; Category E: politics and society; Category F: religion and morale; Category G: national identity.
-Additional categories, S, X and Y, are not considered here since they relate either to the demographic characteristics of the respondent or characteristics of the survey (wave, year, etc.).
+15These categories are as follows: Category A: Perceptions of Life.
+Category B: Environment.
+Category C: Work.
+Category D: Family.
+Category E: Politics and Society.
+Category F: Religion and Morale.
+Category G: National Identity.
+Additional categories, S, X and Y are not considered here since they relate either to the demographic characteristics of the respondent or characteristics of the survey (wave, year, etc).

-the questions were only asked in a subset of countries, sometimes a small subset.
-There is a trade-off between maintaining a large set of questions, in which case the number of country pairs shrinks, or maintaining a broad sample of country pairs, in which case the set of questions is reduced.
+a small subset.
+There is a tradeoff between maintaining a large set of questions, in which case the number of country pairs shrinks, or maintaining as broad sample of pairs, in which case the set of questions is reduced.
 In what follows we chose to do the latter, to maximize the representativeness of the sample of countries.
 This led to keeping 98 questions out of the original set.
 Data availability is the only concern that governs which questions remain.
-Yet since the remaining questions are those that were asked in the broadest set of countries, they constitute the core questions of the WVS.
-Focusing on these questions, that were asked in at least one wave of the WVS in 74 countries, we are left with distances computed for 2,701 pairs.18
+Yet since the remaining questions are those that were asked in the broadest set of countries, they constitute the core questions of the WVS.16 Focusing on these questions, that were asked in some wave of the WVS in 74 countries, we are left with distances computed for 2,701 pairs.

 The second challenge is the choice of a functional form for computing distances for each question.
-There are many possible choices, but we focus on the simplest one, which is to calculate the Euclidian distance.
-In further empirical work that is available upon request, we used Manhattan and F{ST} cultural distances instead of Euclidian distance, finding results that are very similar to those reported here.
-19 Consider countries 1 and 2 and question i from the WVS, which admits answers j = 1, ..., J. Some questions are binary (J = 2) and others admit more than two answers (J > 2).20 Let s{ii}^c denote the share of respondents in country $c \in \{1, 2\}$ giving answer j to question i.
-Then for binary questions, cultural distance CD_i^{12} between countries 1 and 2 is simply:
+There are many choices, but we focus on the simplest one, which is to compute the Euclidian distance.17 Consider countries 1 and 2 and question i from the WVS, which admits answers j=1...J.
+Some questions are binary (J=2) and others admit more than two answers (J>2).18 Denote s{ij}^c as the share of respondents in country $c \in \{1,2\}$ giving answer j to question i.

+For binary questions, cultural distance CD_i^{12} between countries 1 and 2 is simply:

-$$CD_i^{12} = \left| s{i1}^1 - s{i1}^2 \right|,\tag{17}$$
+$$CD_i^{12} = \left| s{i1}^1 - s{i1}^2 \right| \tag{17}$$